DigiNode-Tools/diginode-tools/README.md

 ## Release Notes

-DigiNode Tools v0.7.1 - 2022-12-xx
+DigiNode Tools v0.7.1 - 2022-12-28
-- Add DigiNode custom MOTD that displays when you login to the machine via SSH
+- Add a custom DigiNode MOTD that displays when you login to the machine via the terminal.
+It includes the DigiNode logo and brief usage instructions to remind the user of the commands to launch 'DigiNode Setup' and 'DigiNode Status Monitor'.
+- During the first install, the user is asked whther or not they want to install the DigiNode MOTD.
-- The existing system MOTD is backed up to ~/.motdbackup and restored from there if you later uninstall the custom MOTD
+- The existing system MOTD is backed up to ~/.motdbackup and restored from there if you later uninstall the DigiNode MOTD
-- You can install the custom MOTD on an existing DigiNode via the main menu
+- The DigiNode MOTD can also be installed/removed via the main menu.

 DigiNode Tools v0.7.0 - 2022-12-25
 - Add new menu driven options to choose between running a DigiByte mainnet and testnet node